 Other major regional attractions:

-- Bandon Dunes Golf Resort: 3 of the top 10 ten private courses in US
+- Bandon Dunes Golf Resort: #19 of top US courses (per Golf Digest).

 - Crater Lake National Park, the deepest lake in the U.S., one of the clearest in the world